samu8991/pds_project/README.md

 As far as windows is concerned the folder is: "C:" while in linux is: "/home/username" or the well known "~".
+There are actually two ways of executing the program:
+1. without arguments, the program will guide the user
+2. with arguments(rappresentation,algorithm,no. threads, file name).
+We used this for testing